Policarpo7/Google-Hacking-Automation/README.md

     2. Enter the search term when prompted.
     3. The script will display links found for each search operator and file type.

-## Contributions and Support

-Feel free to contribute to the project or open an issue for support.
-This project is maintained by [Maintainer's Name].